Dawn Van Kuiken

 Dawn graduated with a B.A. in elementary education.
 Looking back, she says the education she received at Dordt College prepared her well for her job and helped her find direction.

-As a sophomore in college, Dawn traveled to Belize with AMOR (A Mission OutReach), a Dordt-sponsored mission trip offered to students over Christmas break.
+When a sophomore in college, Dawn traveled to Belize with AMOR (A Mission OutReach), a Dordt-sponsored mission trip offered to students over Christmas break.
 Following that trip, Dawn felt a growing passion for teaching overseas, which led her to apply and interview for numerous overseas teaching positions during her senior year.

 But Dawn felt discouraged.
 None of the job opportunities really tugged at her heart.
 Then in October, Dawn's professor encouraged her to have an informal lunch with the founders of Sekolah Pelita Harapan, who were visiting Dordt's campus from Indonesia.
 They presented a school with a dedication to Christian education more genuine than she had ever seen before.
 And that's when she knew where she had to go after graduation: Indonesia.